smurp/gozulu/README.md

 ### Interactive Features

 - **Draggable Sun**: Click and drag the sun to adjust the displayed time.
 The sun will snap to 15-minute intervals.
+- **Draggable Local Time**: Click and drag the local time display to adjust your timezone.
+The display will update in real-time and update the URL with the new timezone.
 - **Spring-Back Animation**: When you release the sun, it will animate back to the current real time with a spring-like motion.
 - **Time Adjustment**: All times update as you drag the sun, allowing you to see what time it would be anywhere in the world at different times of day.